gw0/nets-nodegroups/README.md

 nodegroups - Node group structures
 ==================================

-Implementation of the *node group extraction framework* enables the exploration of node group structures of different networks, such as communities, modules, core/periphery, hubs&spokes, or similar structures.
+Implementation of the *node group extraction framework* (into S, T) enables the exploration of node group structures of different networks, such as communities, modules, core/periphery, hubs&spokes, or similar structures.
 Description of the algorithm can be found in:

 - L. Šubelj, N. Blagus, and M. Bajec, "Group extraction for real-world networks: The case of communities, modules, and hubs and spokes," in Proc. of NetSci '13, 2013, p.
 152.
 - L. Šubelj, S. Žitnik, N. Blagus, and M. Bajec, "Node mixing and group structure of complex software networks," Adv.
 Complex Syst., 2014. (in review)

+The adopted group extraction framework extracts groups from a simple undirected graph sequentially.
+An optimization method (currently random-restart hill climbing) is used to maximize the group criterion *W(S,T)* and extract group *S* with the corresponding linking pattern *T*.
+After extraction edges between *S* and *T* are removed and the whole process repeated on the largest weakly-connected component until the group criterion *W* is larger than expected on a Erdös-Rényi random graph.

 Compile